 Section 4 Registration to Service.
-To obtain a Founding Member or Monthly Pass, Passholder must complete a registration form and create an account ("Account") at www. summitbikeshare.com.
+To obtain an Annual, a Monthly or a Pay Per Ride Pass, Passholder must complete a registration form and create an account ("Account") at www.summitbikeshare.com.
 When a Passholder subscribes to the Service, the Operator will charge the Passholder’s credit card the amount for the Pass, as described in Section 5.
 Once a Passholder’s credit card payment clears, the Operator will mail a system pass to the mailing address provided by the Passholder.
 After following the online registration process, Passholders can check-out a bicycle immediately with the Summit Bike Share App (“App”).
 Once received in the mail, Passholders must activate the system pass on the Website, under the “Login” heading, before using the pass for the first time.
-The pass allows Founding Member and Monthly Passholders to use the Service without having to pay a per trip fee; provided, however, that Founding Member and Monthly Passholders must still pay the Overtime Charges as set forth in Section 7 for all trips in excess of 45 minutes (for Monthly Pass) or 90 minutes (for Founding Member and Locals Pass).
-Within one year after a Founding Member or a Monthly Pass expires, Passholders may renew the Pass on the Website under the “Login” heading.
+The pass allows Annual and Monthly Passholders to use the Service without having to pay a per trip fee; provided, however, that Annual and Monthly Passholders must still pay the Overtime Charges as set forth in Section 7 for all trips in excess of 45 minutes (for Monthly Pass) or 90 minutes (for Annual Member).
+Within one year after an Annual or a Monthly Pass expires, Passholders may renew the Pass on the Website under the “Login” heading.
 If the Pass is not renewed within this period of time, then Passholders may need to take certain actions to reactivate the Passholder’s old Account or create an entirely new Account for a new Pass.
 The Pass and the personal identification number and system pass related thereto are non-transferable and may be terminated if the Passholder breaches this Agreement, as determined by the Operator in its sole discretion.
 If a Pass is terminated for any reason, then no refund shall be provided.

-Section 5 Founding Member, Annual, Locals, and Monthly Pass Rates and Benefits.
-A Founding Member Pass may be purchased for $100, Annual and Local Pass may be purchased for $90 and a Monthly Pass may be purchased for $30.
+Section 5 Annual and Monthly Pass Rates and Benefits.
+An Annual Pass may be purchased for $90 and a Monthly Pass may be purchased for $30.
 Additional Pass options exist with certain organizations designated by the County as “Community Partners,” which require eligibility verification and are priced in accordance with a separate agreement between the County and the Community Partner.
 Eligibility verification will be determined by input of a unique identifying field as requested by the Community Partner, by a specific Community Partner password, or by unique codes provided to you by the Community Partner.

-Passholder may purchase a Founding Member, an Annual, Locals, or a Monthly Pass only by using a Visa, MasterCard, American Express, Union Pay and Discover credit card.
-Each month, the total amount of chargeable trips (i.e., those trips in excess of 45 minutes (for Annual and Monthly Pass) or 90 minutes (for Locals and Founding Member Pass)) will be charged to the Passholder’s credit card on the same day of the month that the Passholder purchased his or her Founding Member, Annual, Locals, or Monthly Pass.
-Founding Member, Annual, Locals, or Monthly Passholders may access the history of chargeable trips on the Website at any time, which will display all trips and extra costs incurred or to be incurred if they are not yet billed.
-If a Founding Member, Annual, Locals, or Monthly Passholder has any claim or dispute regarding a chargeable trip, then such Passholder must, within 30 business days from the end of the prior month with the disputed claim, provide to the Operator the corresponding trip start and end station to identify the place and time the Summit Bike Share bicycle was rented and returned.
+Passholder may purchase an Annual or a Monthly Pass only by using a Visa, MasterCard, American Express, Union Pay and Discover credit card.
+Each month, the total amount of chargeable trips (i.e., those trips in excess of 45 minutes (for Monthly Pass) or 90 minutes (for Annual Pass)) will be charged to the Passholder’s credit card on the same day of the month that the Passholder purchased his or her Annual or Monthly Pass.
+Annual or Monthly Passholders may access the history of chargeable trips on the Website at any time, which will display all trips and extra costs incurred or to be incurred if they are not yet billed.
+If an Annual or Monthly Passholder has any claim or dispute regarding a chargeable trip, then such Passholder must, within 30 business days from the end of the prior month with the disputed claim, provide to the Operator the corresponding trip start and end station to identify the place and time the Summit Bike Share bicycle was rented and returned.
 The online history in the Passholder profile indicating the date and time that the Summit Bike Share bicycle was returned shall serve as additional evidence that the Summit Bike Share bicycle had been properly returned.
-Founding Member, Annual, Locals, or Monthly Passholders are encouraged to consult their online profiles after each trip to ensure that all information is accurate.
+Annual or Monthly Passholders are encouraged to consult their online profiles after each trip to ensure that all information is accurate.

-Section 6 Casual Passholder (Single-Trip, Weekly and Go Pass).
-If You do not elect to purchase a Founding Member, Annual, Locals, or Monthly Pass, you may purchase a Single-Trip, Weekly, and/or Go Pass hereby described as the checkout of a Summit Bike Share bike and docked back at any station, by using a Visa, MasterCard, American Express, Union Pay or Discover credit card.
-The charges are $2 per trip with tax (plus a $5 fee at sign up for the Go-Pass) or $18 for the week, plus all additional Overtime Charges pursuant to the rates set forth in Section 7.
+Section 6 Casual Passholder (Pay Per Ride Pass).
+If You do not elect to purchase an Annual or Monthly Pass, you may purchase a Pay Per Ride Pass hereby described as the checkout of a Summit Bike Share bike and docked back at any station, by using a Visa, MasterCard, Union Pay or Discover credit card.
+The charges are $2 per trip with tax, plus all additional Overtime Charges pursuant to the rates set forth in Section 7.
 When a casual Passholder signs up to use the Service at a Station or through the App, the Operator will place an authorization hold on the casual Passholder’s credit card of $35.00 for card verification purposes, and such hold could remain on the casual Passholder’s credit card for a period of time to be determined by the Passholder’s bank's policies regarding holds.
 An additional $35.00 hold will be placed on the casual Passholder’s credit card for each bicycle rented (maximum of 4).

 Section 7 Overtime Charges.
-In addition to the Founding Member, Annual, Locals, Monthly, Weekly, Go Pass and Single-Trip rates outlined in Sections 4 through 6 of this Agreement, all Passholders are subject to “Overtime Charges” at the rates provided in the table below.
-If a Passholder returns the Summit Bike Share bicycle to a Bike Dock within 45 minutes (for Annual, Monthly, Go Pass, Weekly and Single-Trip Pass) or 90 minutes (for Founding Member or Locals Pass), no Overtime Charge shall apply.
+In addition to the Annual, Monthly and Pay Per Ride Pass rates outlined in Sections 4 through 6 of this Agreement, all Passholders are subject to “Overtime Charges” at the rates provided in the table below.
+If a Passholder returns the Summit Bike Share bicycle to a Bike Dock within 30 minutes (for Pay Per Ride Pass) or 45 minutes (for Monthly Pass) or 90 minutes (for Annual Pass), no Overtime Charge shall apply.
 A Passholder may remove another Summit Bike Share bicycle from a Bike Dock immediately after returning the previous Summit Bike Share bicycle.